cinna-codes/Lady_Bird_Johnson/README.md

 ## Usage

 You can use this app to search through the plant database collected by the Lady Bird Johnson Wildflower Center (though it works best with native North American species).
-Follow the prompts when you run the program.
+Follow the prompts when you run the program: you can either search by specific plants or look at the recommended list of species by state.

 ## Development